A Rebel in Time

 A Rebel in Time (also published as Rebel in Time) is a 1983 science fiction novel by American writer Harry Harrison.

 Plot

-The book centers around a racist colonel, Wesley McCulloch, and his black pursuer, Troy Harmon.
+The book centers on a racist colonel, Wesley McCulloch, and his black pursuer, Troy Harmon.
 McCulloch and Harmon both originate from the modern era, the book opening with Harmon called in by a special military watchdog organization to investigate why McCulloch has been buying large quantities of gold.

 The case worsens when it is discovered that McCulloch has murdered three people to cover his plans.
 The theft of a World War II–vintage Sten submachine gun and the plans for such also add to the mystery about what McCulloch is up to.